Install IPython libraries (If necessary)

 In the case of plot_cell_state_graph()

-• Gene information is displayed in the graph.
+Weights, gene information and GMM cluster number is displayed in hover texts of the graph.

 PCA ver.